guptakaran11/grasskode-website/content/post/travel/myanmar-yangon.md

 	<em>Our movie watching gear</em>
 </p>

 Back outside, we faced a hotter Yangon.
 We walked back towards the hostel and stopped for some food at a street side Chinese place.
 I could see several ethnicities in Yangon.
 There were the various national ethnicities of course.
 Then there were a lot of Chinese and Indians as well.
-Some of the Indians were dressed in *htamein*s and *lungi*s and wore *thanaka* but some still had their *saree*s on, holding on to their Indian identity as long as they could.
+Some of the Indians were dressed in *htameins* and *lungis* and wore *thanaka* but some still had their *sarees* on, holding on to their Indian identity as long as they could.
 The Chinese food that we had was pretty delicious.
-By the time we got back to the hostel, it was check in time and we were given out "room".
+By the time we got back to the hostel, it was check in time and we were given our "room".

 <p class="postimg">
 	<img src="https://farm8.staticflickr.com/7347/26502912003_b41554eb82.jpg" alt="chinese-food">